MobCat/MobCats-original-xbox-game-list/ListKey.md

 So this game is not affected by xbox parental controls.
 ESRB Table
 (0) RP - ALL, (1) AO - Adult, (2) M - Mature, (3) T - Teen, (4) E - Everyone, (5) K-A - Kids to Adults, (6) EC - Early Childhood
-ACB (Australian Classification Board) Table \[citation needed\]
-(0) CTC - Check the Classification, (1) MA 15+ Mature Accompanied, (2) M - Mature, (3) PG - Parental Guidance (4) G - General, (5) ???, (6) ???
-For the ACB how games where rated changed after the xbox came out. for eg. You were not even allowed to sell R18+ games in Australia until like the 7th console gen. When online stores like steam really picked up, where you don't have to rate your games, or put them on a retail shelve where the children might see the box art and be scared for life.
-And there was "issues" with selling AO games in the US.
+There was "issues" with selling AO games in the US.
 So most devs and publishers will try and push the game down to an M to get it actually on store shelves.
 So currently no (1) rated game has been found, we have already checked all the obvious games like manhunt, Fahrenheit, The Punisher, etc.
 (GTA SA was re-rated and then re-re-rated, but never recompiled in this time so the rating, according to the xbox never changed from (2))

-The rating tables do not exactly line up from different regions, and more so now days as the ratings changed.
-So more testing and documentation will be required to fix this table and build more tables.
-It's a little bit annoying because in the new system the ESRB M17+ does line up to R18+ in ACB, but no other boards like PEGI, RARA or USK have a rating for that.
-Just goes from 16 to 18.
-And I'm not sure if it was always like this as ratings over time change.
-We need rating data from 2001...
-Citation, All of this rambling could be pointless as from a little testing on the 1.00.5659 dash, parental controls for both games and movies only show when
+From a little more testing on the 1.00.5659 dash, parental controls for both games and movies only show when
 the xbox region is set to (1) North America.
 Setting it to (2) Asia only gives you parental controls for movies, the option for games is missing.
-And setting it to (4) Rest of the world completely removes the parental controls setting from the settings menu.
-Soooo yeah maybe parental controls only work or is used for NTSC-UC games, idk...
+And setting it to (4) Rest of the world AKA PAL, completely removes the parental controls setting from the settings menu.
+So parental controls for games seem to only be used for NTSC-UC games.

 **\[Version\]**
 This info may not be that useful or arbitrary as it was developer set.
 So they can set it to whatever they want.
 Or not set it to anything at all.